Oklahoma State Highway 3: Through Oklahoma City

-Beginning at the split from US-81, Highway 3 becomes a major artery in the Oklahoma City highway system, commonly known as the Northwest Expressway because it is a diagonal route and because it serves the northwestern part of the metro area.
+Beginning at the split from US-81, SH-3 becomes a major artery in the Oklahoma City highway system, commonly known as the Northwest Expressway because it is a diagonal route and because it serves the northwestern part of the metro area.
 It skirts the northern limits of El Reno before entering the Oklahoma City limits.
 The often-congested Northwest Expressway passes through the suburb of Warr Acres and passes close to Lake Hefner.

-At the intersection with the Lake Hefner Parkway, SH-3 again re-enters a concurrency.
-The Lake Hefner Parkway ends very shortly after, and SH-3 becomes concurrent with Interstate 44 through the western side of the city.
-Near Will Rogers World Airport, Highway 3 transfers to I-240 along the southern side of the city.
-After I-240 ends, SH-3 is transferred onto I-40 (also carrying US-270), which it remains concurrent with for 16 mi.
+At the intersection with the Lake Hefner Parkway (SH-74), SH-3 again re-enters a concurrency.
+The Lake Hefner Parkway ends very shortly after, and SH-3 becomes concurrent with I-44 through the western side of the city.
+Near Will Rogers World Airport, SH-3 transfers to I-240 along the southern side of the city.
+After I-240 ends, SH-3 is transferred onto I-40/US-270, which it remains concurrent with for 16 mi.

 SH-3E/3W split

 In Shawnee, SH-3 splits into two highways, SH-3E and SH-3W.
-SH-3W splits off I-40 onto U.S. Highway 177, along with US-270, at I-40 milemarker 181.
-It continues along with US-270 and 177 through the west side of Shawnee, and continues south of that city until Tecumseh, where US-270 splits off.
-South of Asher, Oklahoma, SH-3W leaves US-177 and veers southeast toward Ada.
+SH-3W splits off I-40 onto US-177, along with US-270, at milemarker 181 on I-40.
+It continues along with US-270 and 177 through the west side of Shawnee and continues south of that city until Tecumseh, where US-270 splits off.
+South of Asher, SH-3W leaves US-177 and veers southeast toward Ada.

 SH-3E, the longer of the two split routes, was the original routing of Highway 3 before the two highways were split.
 It remains on I-40 for 5 mi after SH-3W splits off.
 When it does split off, it soon joins SH-18.
 It follows a route closer to the center of Shawnee.
 After leaving Shawnee, it heads southeast toward Seminole.
 Here, it meets US-377/SH-99.
 SH-3E merges onto this highway, and they will remain concurrent until after they reach Ada.

 In Ada, SH-3E and SH-3W are reunited and become SH-3 once again.

 Ada to Atoka

 SH-3 then becomes part of the Richardson Loop, a freeway around the west and south sides of Ada.
 Throughout the Richardson Loop, it overlaps SH-1 and US-377/SH-99 at different times.
-The highway then becomes two-lane once again and heads southeast to the town of Coalgate, where begins an 18 mi concurrency with U.S. Highway 75, lasting through Atoka.
-In Atoka, US-75 splits off to join U.S. Highway 69.
+The highway then becomes two-lane once again and heads southeast to the town of Coalgate, where begins an 18 mi concurrency with US-75, lasting through Atoka.
+In Atoka, US-75 splits off to join US-69.

 Antlers to Arkansas

 Two miles west of Antlers, the highway has an interchange with the Indian Nation Turnpike, and in Antlers it intersects U.S. Highway 271.
-After reaching the town of Broken Bow, Oklahoma, it turns southward and overlaps US-259 and US-70.
+After reaching the town of Broken Bow, it turns southward and overlaps US-259 and US-70.